RiverMagnetic/client-just-add-water/README.md

 This project uses HTML, CSS, Bootstrap, Handlebars, Javascript, jQuery, and AJAX.
 The backend is an API I built using Postgresql and Ruby on Rails.

+## Set Up and Installation Instructions
+Going to the homepage and creating an account is all the set-up a general user needs to do to use this app.
+If you want to tinker with the app on your own computer, install dependencies using npm install, and run locally using 'PORT=7165 npm start' in conjunction with running the back end.

 ## Problems I Plan to Solve in Future Iterations

 My main priority is to get the UI in good shape throughout the app.